ruslanemrahov/API_Lib_Project/README.md

 ## License

-This project is licensed under the ISC License.
+This project is for educational purposes and is open source.